jhartman00/Minesweeper/README.md

 # Minesweeper

-I built a version of minesweeper you can play in your console!
+I built a version of the classic minesweeper game you can play in your console!
 - The game is set to a 9x9 board by default but by uncommenting line 20 and lines 23-38 in the board.java file instead of just starting the game, the program will ask you the dimensions of the board you want to play.
-This feature is in beta as when the board is drawn larger than 9x9 it doesnt print as well
+Please note that this feature is in beta as when the board is drawn larger than 9x9 it doesn't print well.
 - If you want a list of the mines generated (as shown in the demo video) you should uncomment line 73 in the board.java file

 ## Authors